CVMLmu/DGMMC/README.md

 ## Experiment on other datasets

 The datasets tested were image datasets (MNIST, CIFAR10, CIFAR100 and ImageNet) and audio sound (ESC-50).
 In order to use those datasets, features need to be computed using either CLIP or ImageBind.
-The code that was used to do it is available in the folder "Code_to_extract_features_and_prepare_datasets" but it is required to download the source files from <a href="https://github.com/openai/CLIP">CLIP</a>  and
+The code that was used to do it is available in the folder <a href="./Code_to_extract_features_and_prepare_datasets">Code_to_extract_features_and_prepare_datasets</a> but it is required to download the source files from <a href="https://github.com/openai/CLIP">CLIP</a>  and
 <a href="https://github.com/facebookresearch/ImageBind">ImageBind</a>  to use it.

 To use the available code, ensure that the feature are stored according to template defined in the extracting code.